 This may be hard to hear, but it’s officially back to school time!
 I know, I know, it’s still summer.
 I’m trying to savour every last sunshiny minute too, before locking myself inside for the 8 months of winter.
 Still, there’s no denying that the start of the new school year is right around the corner.
 And back to school time shouldn’t just signal when to start the countdown for when you or your kids have to go back to school.
 It should also remind you that right now is the best time to redeem your RBC Rewards points.

-You see, to celebrate back to school time, RBC Rewards is offering its members exclusive deals from now until August 26, 2018.
+You see, to celebrate back-to-school time, RBC Rewards is offering its members exclusive deals from now until August 26, 2018.
 This includes members getting 20% more in value when they redeem their RBC Rewards points for contributions towards their RBC RRSP, RESP or TFSA.
-I’ll get to more into that in a bit, but first let me share some important info about the RBC Rewards program that you should know.
+I’ll get more into that in a bit, but first, let me share some important info about the RBC Rewards program that you should know.

 What Can You Redeem RBC Rewards for?

 There are a ton of options here, so it really depends on what you’re looking to save money on or get for free by using your rewards.
 That being said, I of course have my own personal opinions on what the best ways to redeem rewards are.

 Most rewards programs out there really like to focus on the fact that you can redeem credit card points to buy stuff.
 I totally get it.
 It can be a great way to get something you really need like a new iPhone or blender for free or at a discounted price.
 But still, there’s no denying that this idea promotes consumerism, not necessarily smart shopping.